 Welcome

-MEGARA (Multi-Espectrógrafo en GTC de Alta Resolución para Astronomía) is an optical Integral-Field Unit (IFU) and Multi-Object Spectrograph (MOS) designed for the GTC 10.4m telescope in La Palma.
-The MEGARA IFU mode will offer two different bundles, one covering 14” x 12” with a spaxel size of 0.685” (Large Compact Bundle; LCB) and another one covering 10” x 8” with a spaxel size of 0.480” (Small Compact Bundle;SCB).
-The MEGARA MOS will allow observing up to 100 objects in a region of 3.5’ x 3.5’ around the two IFU bundles.
-Eight of these bundles will be devoted to the determination of the sky during the observation with the LCB IFU.
-Each of the MEGARA MOS positioners can place a mini-bundle of 7 fibers (0.685”/fiber) covering an area of 2.1" on the sky.
-Both the LCB IFU and MOS capabilities of MEGARA will provide intermediate-to-high spectral resolution (R~6000, 11000 and 19000).
-When the SCB is used the resolving powers provided by MEGARA are R=8000, 14500 and 25000.
+MEGARA (Multi-Espectrógrafo en GTC de Alta Resolución para Astronomía) is a facility instrument designed for the 10.4m GTC telescope in La Palma (Spain).
+Since its installation at GTC on 2017, MEGARA offers two different observing modes to the community, the Large Compact Bundle (LCB) mode, an Integral Field Unit (IFU) covering 12.5” x 11.3” on the sky with a spaxel size of 0.62” and a Multi-Object Spectroscopy (MOS) mode that allows observing 100 objects in a region of 3.5’ x 3.5’ around the LCB IFU.
+Eight of these bundles are devoted to the determination of the sky during the observation with the LCB.
+Each of the MEGARA MOS positioners can place a mini-bundle of 7 fibers (0.62”/fiber) with an absolute positioning requirement of 25 micron, covering an approximately circular area of 1.6" in diameter on the sky.
+Both the LCB IFU and MOS capabilities of MEGARA provide intermediate-to-high spectral resolutions (R~6000, 11000 and 18700).

-The consortium responsible for the design and construction of the instrument includes the Universidad Complutense de Madrid (UCM, Spain) where the MEGARA PI (Armando Gil de Paz) is located, the Instituto Nacional de Astrofísica, Óptica y Electrónica (INAOE, México), the Instituto de Astrofísica de Andalucía (IAA-CSIC, Spain), and the Universidad Politécnica de Madrid (UPM, Spain).
+MEGARA@GTC The MEGARA consortium is responsible for the design and construction of the instrument and includes the Universidad Complutense de Madrid (UCM, Spain), the Instituto Nacional de Astrofísica, Óptica y Electrónica (INAOE, México), the Instituto de Astrofísica de Andalucía (IAA-CSIC, Spain), and the Universidad Politécnica de Madrid (UPM, Spain).
 Main private contractors are FRACTAL (Spain) and AVS (Spain).
-Other contractors include SEDI (France), Wasatch Photonics (USA), AMUS (Germany) and GMV (Spain).
+Other contractors include SEDI (France), Wasatch Photonics (USA), AMUS (Germany), GMV (Spain) and Hellma Materials GmbH.

 Follow us